Promo code SPRING2022 will be automatically applied at checkout!

 Getting appropriate amounts of physical activity is important.
 What does “appropriate” mean?
 It means tailoring activity type and amount to your unique needs and tolerance, including your current health conditions and overall physical conditioning level.
 The goal is to hit a sweet spot where you are supporting your health without over-stressing your body.

 For people with PCOS, exercise can feel frustrating because they can exercise and not see any results, or only slow effects disproportionate to the amount of exercise they do.
-At the same time, if you over-exercise, this can increase stress hormone levels in the body and exacerbate the other symptoms of PCOS.
+At the same time, over-exercise can raise stress hormone levels in the body and exacerbate the other symptoms of PCOS.

-A modified basic regimen of workouts, three to five workouts per week may be ideal for some adults depending on your fitness level.
+A modified basic regimen of workouts, three to five workouts per week, may be ideal for some adults, depending on their fitness level.

 3) Reduce Stress Levels